kamran96/main-application/README.md

 - `npm config set msvs_version 2022`
 - `yarn install`

-Create a file named `building.gyp` in the rood and paste this code
+Create a file named `binding.gyp` in the rood and paste this code

 ```